Nagaland CM presents deficit budget, imposes new tax on heavy

 He also proposed to raise the rate of road maintenance cess on petroleum products from Rs 1.50 per litre to Rs 2 per

-from the Centre, the chief minister said, the state government is actively examining a few options to generate more resources
+funds from the Centre, the chief minister said, the Nagaland government is actively examining a few options to generate

-for funding developmental activities.
-Rio said the current financial year had been estimated
+more resources for funding developmental activities.
+Rio said the current financial year was estimated

-to end at a deficit of Rs 1,611.68 crores.
-However, since the tax collection by the Central government has fallen, the
+to end at a deficit of Rs 1,611.68 crore.
+However, since the tax collection by the central government has fallen, the

-state's share of central taxes also reduced and the deficit of Nagaland jumped to Rs 2234.85 crores.
+state's share of central taxes also got reduced and the deficit jumped to Rs 2234.85 crore.

-Addressing a press conference later, Rio said a special emphasis is being given to the area of sports and
+Addressing a press conference later, Rio said special emphasis is being laid on sports and related

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)